-[EDIT: this blog post ended up being Part One of a Two Part series on reaching customers and defining who those best customers are.
-Read Part Two on Defining Dream Customers vs Near Customers here.]
+This blog is Part One of a Two Part series on reaching customers and defining who those best customers are.
+Read Part Two on Defining Dream Customers vs Near Customers here.

 The answer is education.